Life WILL BE What YOU Make it!

 Check out the FREE read of my budgeting book for ways to organize, save time, money, effort and more in ALL things household, food, activities and life in general.
 The entire site is readable in 103 languages via Google Translate!
 Also available in English only for FREE download worldwide via your favorite eBook retailer (Amazon charges $0.99 cents US).

-The SeeWhatsNew Updates page on my site has hundreds more hints and tips like 'cheat codes' in a game to getting over common health issues, food tips, and more to help keep you moving and healthier--if you're into that sort of thing... ;)
+The SeeWhatsNew Updates page on my site has hundreds more hints and tips that act like 'cheat codes' in a game for getting over common health issues, all things food-related hacks and more to help keep you moving, happier and healthier--if you're into that sort of thing... ;)

-Have an awesome day, breathe deep, exhale all the stress, worry and dread of these tasks that never seem to end; then smile and laugh as you remember that YOU and ONLY YOU, HAVE CONTROL OVER IT ALL (BWAAHAHAHAHAHA) !
+NOW: breathe in deeply....and exhale all the stress, worry and dread of these tasks that never seem to end fully; THEN smile and laugh out loud as you remember that YOU, and ONLY YOU (through your inner/higher faith/power/strength), have CONTROL over HOW YOU REACT to Life !!
+(Bwwaaaa-hahaha)

 Make YOUR life what YOU want it to be, and NEVER.
 GIVE.
 UP!